List of Miraculous: Tales of Ladybug & Cat Noir characters: Félix Fathom / Argos

-Félix Fathom / Argos (voiced by Bryce Papenbrook in the English dub and Benjamin Bollen in the French version) is a Human-Sentimonster, Adrien's cousin, and Gabriel's nephew who lives with his mother Amélie in London.
+Félix Fathom / Argos (voiced by Bryce Papenbrook in the English dub and Benjamin Bollen in the French version) is a Humanoid Sentimonster, Adrien's cousin, and Gabriel's nephew who lives with his mother Amélie in London.
 He is almost identical in appearance to Adrien.
 He was abused in his early childhood by his father Colt Fathom who died as the result of using the damaged Peacock Miraculous and spent his final moments tormenting him.

 Acquiring his father's ring (which contained his Amok) to be fully independent, Félix cares for Adrien and wanted to free him from his father and those like him who abuse their authority.
 He manages to steal Gabriel's ring and learns of his supervillain identity in the process, taking advantage of this when Ladybug unknowingly gave him the Dog Miraculous to become "Flairmidable".
 Félix blackmails his uncle into giving him the repaired Peacock Miraculous while giving his uncle back his ring along with the other Miraculous besides the ones owned by Ladybug and Cat Noir.
 After befriending Duusu, Félix using the Peacock Miraculous to become "Argos".
 A remorseful Félix entered a relationship with Kagami after kidnapping her and learned Ladybug's identity from her, deciding to tell Marinette about his uncle's true identity with a play based on the Graham de Vanily family and their history.
-He joins The Miraculers at the end of season 5.
+He joins the Miraculers at the end of season 5.

+In season six, he and Kagami attempt to entrust their rings containing their amoks to Marinette for safekeeping to ensure their continued existence as sentimonster-human hybrids, but after dealing with Tomoe akumatized into Yaksi Gozen and Felix being captured by her, they agree to hold onto their rings for the time being.